When to plant Celosia in Thomas County, GA

 Thomas County, Georgia is in USDA Hardiness Zone 9a.
 The average last spring frost is March 4 and first fall frost is November 22.

-Thomas County County sits in USDA Zone 9a.
+Thomas County sits in USDA Zone 9a.
 Celosia grows reliably in zones 3a through 11b, so it's a good fit here.

-Can Celosia grow in Thomas County County's climate?
+Can Celosia grow in Thomas County's climate?

 Your Thomas County Garden Planner — Free